The Bridge SEN Information Report November 2017

 This is a maintained day special school for children aged rising 5-16 years.
 Children will be provided with an appropriately paced and differentiated curriculum.
 The school also runs a specialist nursery of 40 part time placements for children aged from rising 3 to 5 years old.

 The school have a small number if pupils currently within the 6th form who have profound and complex learning difficulties and complex medical needs who remain following the re-designation to 16 that took place in July 2015.
-It is anticipated that there will be no more pupils remaining in the 6th form after September 2018.

 Admissions to both the school and nursery are within the admissions policies on the website.